williamteav/personal_website/blog/post008/mugu23.md

 <center><img src="7.JPEG" width="100%" height="100%"></center>

 The Super Hornet, nicknamed “Rhino”, is the frontline fighter of the US Navy.
 It succeeded the similar looking but smaller F/A-18 A-D models, now referred to as “legacy Hornets”.
 In addition to the Super Hornets being flown by the Blue Angels, there were several lined up on static display.
-Several of the Super Hornets present belonged to VX-31 “Dust Devils” and VX-9 “Vampires”.
-Both squadrons are based at aval Air Weapons Station China Lake.
+Many of the Super Hornets present belonged to either VX-31 “Dust Devils” or VX-9 “Vampires”.
+Both squadrons are based at Naval Air Weapons Station China Lake.
 The Super Hornet which attracted the most attention was F/A-18F 166673, which was recently painted in the “Black Bunny” scheme.

 ## McDonnell Douglas AV-8B Harrier II